material-admin/doc-material-components/text-field-examples/Web/Web-text-field.md

 const textField = new MDCTextField(document.querySelector('.mdc-text-field'));
 ```

-### Making text fields accessible

-The web platform's text field component APIs supports both label text and helper text for accessibility.

-For more guidance on writing labels, go to [our page on how to write a good accessibility label](https://material.io/design/usability/accessibility.html#writing).
+> See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.

 ## Filled text